Helping Teams Through Transitions: 4 Effective Strategies

-Are you in the midst of a change and transition with your team?
+Are you in a leadership role where you find yourself helping teams through transitions?
 Perhaps a new initiative was recently launched and your employees are struggling to adjust.

 According to William Bridges, author of Managing Transitions: Making the Most of Change, there’s a difference between change and transition…

-One of the most important actions you can take as a leader during times of change is to help your employees deal with loss.
+One of the most important actions you can take as a leader when helping teams through transitions is to help your employees deal with change and loss.
 To acknowledge the letting-go process and the natural feelings associated with reorienting to new ways of doing things.

 It may surprise you to know that how you acknowledge the feelings your employees are going through is similar to how parents help their kids acknowledge feelings during transitions.